wooksjs/wooksjs/docs/guide/http/routing.md

 # Routing

 Routing is the first step of event processing.
-It helps to route the event context to a proper event handler.
+It's responsible for routing the event context to a proper event handler.
 Routes can be static or parametric.
-Parameters are parsed from a parametric route and then passed further to handler.
+Parameters are parsed from a parametric route and then passed further to a handler.

 ::: info
 Wooks uses [@prostojs/router](https://github.com/prostojs/router) for routing.
-But its documentation is inicluded here for easy access.
+Its documentation partly inicluded here for easy access.
 :::